DANIEL-BOERESCU/DANIEL-BOERESCU/README.md

+# Hi there! :wave: I am Daniel Boerescu

-# ✨ About me: curious, eager to learn, love a good brain teaser :chess_pawn: ✨
+## ✨ About me: curious, eager to learn, love a good brain teaser :chess_pawn: ✨
 Coming from a logistics background, where my position is export airfreight manager :airplane:.

 In this role I acquired skills in operations, management, data manipulation and interpretation in MS Excel.